chebfun/chebfun.github.io/about/index.md

 What is Chebfun?
 ====

-Chebfun is a collection of algorithms and an open-source software system in object-oriented MATLAB which extends familiar powerful methods of numerical computation involving numbers to continuous or piecewise-continuous functions.
-It also implements continuous analogues of linear algebra notions like the QR decomposition and the SVD, and solves ordinary differential equations.
-The mathematical basis of the system combines tools of Chebyshev expansions, fast Fourier transform, barycentric interpolation, recursive zerofinding, and automatic differentiation.
-For the mathematical foundations of Chebfun, see Approximation Theory and Approximation Practice.
+The mathematical basis of Chebfun is piecewise polynomial interpolation implemented with what we call "Chebyshev technology".
+The foundations are described, with Chebfun examples, in [Approximation Theory and Approximation Practice][atap].
+Chebfun has extensive capabilities for dealing with linear and nonlinear differential and integral operators, and it also includes continuous analogues of linear algebra notions like QR and singular value decomposition.
+The [Chebfun2][chebfun2] extension works with functions of two variables defined on a rectangle in the x-y plane.
+To get a sense of the breadth and power of Chebfun, a great place to start is by looking at our
+<Examples>.